vresque/esque/README.md

 ## Building (Using y.py)

+### Esque.toml

+Before even talking about the hand-written build-system

 `y.py` is an utility inspired by rustc's `x.py`.
 You can configure the kernel using the `Esque.toml` file that may be found in the sysroot of this directory.
 This file offers many options, have a look at it before building.